 The answer?
 Three years.
 You have three years after the date of an accident to file a claim against a negligent defendant.

 Below, our Washington car accident lawyer explains and discuss what you should know about when to file a car accident claim.
-To learn more, contact the Law Offices of Loren Scott Etengoff.
+To learn more, contact the Etengoff Pak Law Group.

 You Should File a Car Accident Claim as Soon as Possible